Azure-Samples/communication-services-dotnet-quickstarts/AccessTokensWithCustomIdQuickstart/README.md

 ## Run Locally

-1. Open `DurableIdentitiesBYODI.csproj`
+1. Open `AccessTokensWithCustomIdQuickstart.csproj`
-2. Run the `DurableIdentitiesBYODI` project
+2. Run the `AccessTokensWithCustomIdQuickstart` project

 Alternatively, you can run the project from the command line: